 Study Abroad Policy

 Vassar College considers education abroad to be an important component of a Liberal Arts education.
 The items listed in the document "Education Abroad Policies" govern all study abroad during the academic year and contain criteria against which all applications will be evaluated by the Committee on Leaves and Privileges.
-Students should also refer to the document "Planning for Education Abroad" for more information about participation in study abroad.
+This helpful document includes detailed information on:

 College Policy on Student Travel

 Vassar College's travel policy follows the guidance of the regularly updated Travel Advisories issued by the U.S. State Department and the U.S. Centers for Disease Control (CDC), which use the following advisory systems:

 |Level 4||Do Not Travel|